Backin’ Up is Hard to Do

 This problem is caused by an issue with the Windows 7 Backup and Restore utility when using drives with 4K [sic] Logical sector sizes, which are found on WD 2.5 TB and larger external drives.
 This is different from an “Advanced Format” (AFD) drive which use 4K [sic] physical sector sizes.
 AFD drives should not cause this problem.

 My eyes are glazing over.
-Feast your eyes on the chart listing support for various sector size:
+Feast your eyes on the chart listing support for various sector size: http://support.microsoft.com/default.aspx?scid=kb;en-US;982018

-If your drive has a logical sector size of 512 bytes then it is supported as long as it has a physical sector size of 512 bytes or a physical sector size of 4 KB and a compatible operating system which is Windows 7 with SP1 or MS KB 982018 did I mention that my eyes are glazing over.
+If your drive has a logical sector size of 512 bytes then it is supported as long as it has a physical sector size of 512 bytes or a physical sector size of 4 KiB and a compatible operating system which is Windows 7 with SP1 or MS KB 982018 did I mention that my eyes are glazing over.

 Set a course for the 512 sector